Kairn/cance/README.md

 When the pre-processor sees this directive, it looks for the file in the declaration and replaces the directive with the file content.

 ### Directive - \#define
 Define a key-value mapping (source code text to text).
-The pre-processor will substitute in the declared value wherever the defined key appears in the source code as a token (like string replacement).
+The pre-processor will substitute in the declared value wherever the defined key appears in the source code as a token, similar to a string replacement.

 ### Operator - sizeof
 Determine the number of bytes needed to store the value given in the operand.
 The operand can be an expression or a type name.
 This is evaluated at compile time, and it cannot be used to check memory occupancy at run time (e.g. find the actual size of an array with a pointer to the first element).